 I’m not categorizing living, thinking beings.
 I’m just doing my best to get all the hats together in a bin.
 Rather unsuccessfully, I might add.

-There are scores of these books about learning styles and processing modes.
-Books about spirited children, shy children, and one of my favorite books of all time (and I'm not kidding - I keep multiple copies around to give to parents going through rough patches) The Explosive Child.
+There have been scores of books written about learning styles and processing modes.
+Books about spirited children, shy children, and one of my favorite books of all time (and I’m not kidding – I keep multiple copies around to give to parents going through rough patches) The Explosive Child.

-These books, theories and breakthroughs have been illuminating.
-They've given us language to discuss different kinds of learning.
-They've certainly helped me both as a parent and and as an educator.
-I am thrilled they exist.
+These books, theories and breakthroughs have been helpful.
+They’ve given us language to discuss different kinds of learning.
+They’ve certainly helped me both as a parent and and as an educator and I am grateful for them.
 Whenever a new one of these educational/emotional/learning books comes out, I buy it.
 I devour it.
 I glean whatever I can and try to apply it to my students.
 I really do.

 A spectrum is a condition that is not limited to a specific set of values but can vary infinitely within a continuum.
 In these uses, values within a spectrum may not be associated with precisely quantifiable numbers or definitions.